nicolalgallacher/Bicep_WhatTheHack/Coach/Solution-02.md

    - The output must return a storage account id
 - You can view the deployment in the Azure Portal and view the inputs & outputs

+- When coaching make sure your time is aware of different ways to pass in parameters when deploying Bicep files (Parameter File / In-line with the code)

 ## Learning Resources

 Learn how to "fish" for Bicep: